Or contact the OEOC at firstname.lastname@example.org or 330-672-3028.

-For over 20 years the OEOC has published a the Ohio Top 50 report which provides an overview of ESOP companies in Ohio as well as rankings for the largest ESOPs by assets, number of participants, and value per participant.
-The report also provides the total number of plans and companies along with a sectoral breakdown of the ESOPs in Ohio.
+For over 20 years the OEOC has published the Ohio Top 50 report which provides an overview of ESOP companies in Ohio as well as rankings for the largest ESOPs by assets, number of participants, and value per participant.
+The report also provides the total number of ESOPs in Ohio along with a sectoral breakdown.

 Data for Ohio’s Top 50 was drawn from several sources: publicly available IRS Form 5500 reports, downloaded from the IRS website, as well as data compiled by 1) the National Center for Employee Ownership; 2) an ongoing OEOC survey of Ohio companies conducted every year; 3) phone calls, and 4) press and news reports.
 The lists presented here are based off 2018 Form 5500 filings.

 Building Legacies is a report that outlines how decades of research and experience demonstrate that worker ownership is a proven economic development strategy that can retain and strengthen businesses, create dignified family-sustaining jobs, and provide real wealth-building opportunities for individuals and communities.